glo-umutoni/galaxy-project/README.md

 Katherine Hunter:
 hours spent : 40-50 hours
 work : As mentioned, we performed most of the work collaboratively.
 I worked on the tests and implementation for the classification module, wrote unit tests for the preprocessing module, and reviewed pull requests.
 We worked very well together as a team.

+Gloria Umutoni:
+hours spent: 40-50 hours - We worked on the project collaboratively often meeting in person or on zoom to advance the work.
+I worked on the unit test, integration tests, and implementation of the wavelength alignment module, the implementation of data augmentation, as well co-worked on functions of the preprocessing module.
+Additionally, I supported my team by reviewing pull requests, research and generally serving a sounding board as we ideated through the project.
+I believe everyone did their fair share  of work which made fo a great team.